Thai Ridgeback

 About the Thai Ridgeback

-Standing 20 to 24 inches tall and weighing 35 to 75 pounds, the Thai Ridgeback is a medium-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 20 to 24 inches tall and weighing 35 to 75 pounds, the Thai Ridgeback is a medium-sized dog.
+One of only three breeds with a ridge of hair growing in the reverse direction along the spine, with eight distinct ridge patterns recognized.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview